 Why the “agency Office Hours” approach?
 It makes it easier to meet with multiple guests.
 It also makes it easier if you’ll be out of town or on vacation—you can send someone else, instead of needing to cancel the Office Hours.

-2) Hold your Office Hours in a public place.
+2) Hold your Office Hours in a public place (or online).

 Don’t meet at your actual office—you don’t want random people showing up there.
 A coffee shop works best, although you could opt for a bar if that’s a better fit for your agency’s culture.